-The GTA for the Class Piano Department will schedule open tutoring hours during the week and if you cannot attend these sessions, open tutoring sessions are available every week and if the times do not work you may schedule by appointment.
+The Class Piano GTAs will schedule open tutoring hours during the week and if you cannot attend these sessions, tutoring sessions can be scheduled by appointment with Melissa Osbourne.
 Tutoring will be scheduled only if you are attending class and needing some extra help.
 "Private tutoring" will not replace a class time.
 Tutoring will scheduled upon the discretion of the instructor.